TranquilMarmot/YarnLoom/CONTRIBUTING.md

 ### Available scripts

-All scripts **must** be run at the root of the repo.

-Because of the way that [lerna](https://lerna.js.org/) works, most scripts cannot be run directly in sub-projects since the necessary dependencies are located in the root `package.json` and are bootstrapped in the subprojects.
-See the [Project Layout](#project-layout) section for more information.

 | Command                                                              | Description                                                                                                                                                                                                                                                                                                                                                                                                          |
 | -------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `build`<br><br>`build:common`<br>`build:editor`<br>`build:extension` | `npm run build` will build all sub-projects in the correct order.<br><br>This is what is called when launching the extension.
 See [`launch.json`](./.vscode/launch.json).<br><br>The other tasks are used to build specific sub-projects.
 In general, these need to be executed in a specific order for the extension to compile properly: `build:common`, then `build:editor`, then `build:extension`.              |